emad7105/state-of-the-art/awesome-verifiable-fhe.md

 # awesome-verifiable-fhe [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is a curated list of resources about **Verifiable Homomorphic Encryption**.
-It is designed to have a central place where everyone can find research literature on this subject as well as their implementations.
+This is a curated list of resources about Verifiable Homomorphic Encryption.
+It is designed to be a central place where everyone can find research literature on this subject and its implementations.

 ## Contents